Senegal President Sall tells PM to scrap his own post - Journal du Cameroun

 The reforms would include “the suppression of the intermediary level of prime minister”, said Mahammed Boun Abdallah Dionne, who Sall had just reappointed to the post.

-The aim is to bring the administration closer to the administrated and to speed up reforms so they had more impact, said Dionne, speaking from the presidential palace.
+The aim is to bring the administration closer to the people to speed up reforms so they had more impact, said Dionne, speaking from the presidential palace, as Sall moves Senegal, which has been seen as a democratic model in Africa, towards a more presidential system under a programme of ambitious reforms.

 Dionne was also named as secretary general of the Republic, according to a presidential decree read out on national television.

-Once the prime minister’s post has disappeared, he will continue in this second role, Dionne said.
+Once the prime minister’s post has disappeared, Dionne said he would continue in this second role.

+“The idea is to reduce the bottlenecks so that information can be circulated more easily,” and to allow the reforms to have “more impact on the people”, Dionne said in his televised comments.

-The outgoing secretary general, Maxime Jean Simon Ndiaye, explained the changes live on television.
+The outgoing secretary general, Maxime Jean Simon Ndiaye, also explained the changes live on television.

 President Sall, he said, had “judged it appropriate to reconsider the intermediary level” of the function of prime minister.
 He wanted, as president, to be in direct contact with the administrative levels of government applying the law, said Ndiaye.